New entries on the bottom.

 *** That doesn't necessarily mean that's how it happened.
 Wabisuki also said that all he did was develop the thing (as well as sell it to the pentagon).
 That doesn't mean that he was privy to what they did with it after they bought it.

-*** Exactly; in light of recent revelations from Edward Snowden about JUST how much crazy shit goes on behind the President's back (eg., bugging Angela Merkel's phone, along with those of millions of EU citizens that Obama apparently didn't know about), it's entirely possible that the NSA or a similar organisation, knowing that there was no way in Hell the President would officially sign off on such a thing, clandestinely leaked Love Machine onto the 'net by themselves and subsequently covered it up.
+*** Exactly; in light of contemporary revelations from Edward Snowden about JUST how much crazy shit goes on behind the President's back (eg., bugging Angela Merkel's phone, along with those of millions of EU citizens that Obama apparently didn't know about), it's entirely possible that the NSA or a similar organisation, knowing that there was no way in Hell the President would officially sign off on such a thing, clandestinely leaked Love Machine onto the 'net by themselves and subsequently covered it up.

 [[folder:Love Machine's first avatar]]